bredikhin/your-own-rfid-gateway-written-in-nodejs/README.md

 at the same time it could be used to do some preprocessing (and/or error handling).
-For example, we could cache the messages, analyze the new input and push it only in case of some changes we are tracking.
+For example, we could cache the messages, analyze the new input and push it only in case of some specific changes we are tracking.

 ### Uploader

-Finally, after all these manipulations we have our data flowing into the `Uploader` object, which is a writable stream with the object mode enabled, which means it receives JavaScript objects sent by the reader driver modules.
+Finally, after all these manipulations we have our data flowing into the `Uploader` object, which is a writable stream with the object mode enabled.
+That means it receives JavaScript objects sent by the reader driver modules.
 Since the implementation of a specific approach to sending the data to remote servers falls beyond the